 Marti plans to send this to a charity event in all our names.

 But to me it will be Nancy’s quilt.

 If you’d like to try those Easy Threading Needles, they are available with my affiliate link at Fat Quarter Shop HERE.
-The sales below end in just a few days, on the Basic of the Month, and the Book of the Month.
-Just click on the pictures to see the sales.

 You can find the needles in a large pack to share with friends at Amazon Self Threading Needle Pack.

 Are you sewing or quilting or crafting this lovely Thanksgiving weekend?